clearblueskymind/ContemplativeRuleOfLife/Practices/2025-07-01_Morning-Porch-Practice.md

 > *“Let this scroll be a seed.
 A beginning.
 A return.”*
 ---

+> *“This scroll is offered in love to all who seek light within limits, peace within the body, and God in every breath.”*

 ## Tags:
 `#ME/CFS` `#ContemplativePractice` `#PorchPractice` `#Mantra` `#Seiza` `#YogaAdaptations` `#SpoonTheory` `#RuleOfLife`